 Orientation on the Campus and Online

 The orientation process provides key information to new students ahead of their studies, both in written form for immediate and ongoing reference and forums where students meet with staff to receive information, ask questions, clarify uncertainties, and discuss concerns.
-Orientation information is provided in line with the Sydney College of Divinity policy and the current Higher Education Standards.
+Orientation information is provided in line with the University of Notre Dame Australia policy and the current Higher Education Standards.

 All new and returning students (international and domestic) should attend orientation at the beginning of every semester, ahead of the first class, whether the delivery of teaching is face-to-face or online.
 Orientation forums will be face-to-face for face-to-face students and online for online students.

-Our online orientation is a course on the Moodle – at the top of the library section.
+Our online orientation is a course on the Blackboard.

-In accord with the SCD Orientation Policy, the orientation program will cover all the relevant information for a Sydney College of Divinity student.
+In accord with the UNDA Orientation Policy, the orientation program will cover all the relevant information for a University of Notre Dame Australia student.

 Orientation information for students

 (i) locations and contacts for the campus concerned, including contacts details for the Student Support Officer as the immediate point of contact;